Monarch73/RFBridge/README.md

 and ESPAsyncTCP to 9b0cc37cd7bdf4b7d17a363141d2e988aa46652c

  - If the ESP8266 keeps loosing configuration data and constantly booting into "EasyAlexa"-Mode, you are probably using the wrong flashing tool.
 For windows users I recommend using the github flasher seen below..

+ - Apparantly, the builtin WeMo device control is no longer available in the new **Amazon Echo Plus** devices.

 # Flashing the release.